 Want to tap into the vast potential of early-stage startups, but aren’t an accredited investor?
 Crowdfunding gives you a minority equity stake in early-stage companies alongside smaller investors at low commitment amounts.

 Over the past decade, crowdfunding has become a popular way for startups to gain traction for traditional financing, as successful campaigns provide proof of concept to larger investors.
 This rise in popularity also stems from a collection of successful startups that used crowdfunding.
-Notable among these are Oculus, which raised $250,000 in crowdfunding and was later sold to Facebook for $2 billion in 2014, and Allbirds, which launched its crowdfunding campaign in 2014 and is set to go public this year.
+Notable among these are Oculus, which raised $250,000 in crowdfunding and was later sold to Facebook for $2 billion in 2014, and Allbirds, which launched its crowdfunding campaign in 2014.

 3. Pre-IPO Shares